Fishing Lures and Baits

 Frog Lures and Baits

 Throw a frog in thick floating vegetation and hold on for the fight of your life.
 If you love topwater explosions, this is your artificial lure of choice.
 Their weedless characteristics make them perfect for anglers of all levels.
-Staying patient, slow working, and not over anticipating the strike will increase your odds of success.
+Staying patient, slow working, and not over-anticipating the strike will increase your odds of success while fishing lures and baits.

 Buzzbait Lures and Baits